jsummers/imageworsener/readme.txt

    WebP-style quality setting to use if a WebP file is written.
 This is on a scale from 0 to 100.
 Default is 80.

+ -precision <n>
+   The minimum size, in bits, of a floating point number used to represent a sample.
+Default is 64.
+Setting this to 32 will save memory, with minimal reduction in accuracy.
+The effect on performance is not clear.

+   This option has no useful effect if IW was compiled to use 32-bit floating point for its internal calculations.

+   Assuming IW was compiled to use 64-bit floating point, it will use that for all its calculations, regardless of the "precision" setting.
+It will only use 32-bit for storing large amounts of data in memory.

  -encoding <encoding>
    Set the encoding used for text output (informational and error messages).
    This is usually unnecessary, because IW can usually figure out what